PaddlePaddle/PaddleSpeech/docs/src/deepspeech_architecture.md

 ### Decoder
 To got the character possibilities of each frame, the feature represention of each frame output from the encoder are input into a projection layer which is implemented as a dense layer to do feature projection.
 The output dim of the projection layer is same with the vocabulary size.
 After projection layer, the softmax function is used to transform the frame-level feature representation be the possibilities of characters.
 While making model inference, the character possibilities of each frame are input into the CTC decoder to get the final speech recognition results.

-The code of Decoder is in:
+The code of the decoder is in:
 ```
 # The code of constructing the decoder in model
 vi deepspeech/models/ds2_online/deepspeech2.py